rugpullindex/content/about.md

 ## Technical Details

 We crawl all of Ocean Protocol's data markets on a daily basis.
-All data markets are then ranked relatively to their market's liqudity and by how equal the market's stake is distributed among liquidity providers (we use a [gini coefficient](https://en.wikipedia.org/w/index.php?title=Gini_coefficient&oldid=985147212)).
+All data markets are then ranked relatively to their market's liqudity and by how uniform the market's stake is distributed among liquidity providers (we use a [gini coefficient](https://en.wikipedia.org/w/index.php?title=Gini_coefficient&oldid=985147212)).

-What you can see the result on the front page: The best data sets are ranked highest.
+You can see the result on the front page: The best data sets are ranked highest.

 ## Vision